 The ARENA is modular and assembled, used, disassembled, and shipped many times during the competition season.
 It will undergo wear and tear.
 The ARENA is designed to withstand rigorous play and frequent shipping.
-Every effort is made to ensure that ARENAs are consistent from event to event.
-However, ARENAs are assembled in different venues by different event staff and some small variations occur.
-For details regarding assembly tolerances, please refer to the 2020 ARENA Layout and Marking Diagram.
+Every effort is made to ensure that ARENAS are consistent from event to event.
+However, ARENAS are assembled in different venues by different event staff and some small variations occur.
+For details regarding assembly tolerances, please refer to the 2021 ARENA Layout and Marking Diagram.
 Successful teams will design ROBOTS that are insensitive to these variations.

 Illustrations included in this section are for a general visual understanding of the INFINITE RECHARGE ARENA, and dimensions included in the manual are nominal.
 Please refer to the official drawings for exact dimensions, tolerances, and construction details.
-The official drawings, CAD models, and drawings for low-cost versions of important elements of the INFINITE RECHARGE FIELD are posted on the 2020 INFINITE RECHARGE Game & Season Materials page on the FIRST[®] website.
+The official drawings, CAD models, and drawings for low-cost versions of important elements of the INFINITE RECHARGE FIELD are posted on the 2021 INFINITE RECHARGE Playing Field Page on the FIRST website.